JoshCheek/mountain_berry_fields/Readme.md

 whatever interesting thing you've thought of.

-If you want it to be a gem, then the strategy needs to be in the file `lib/mountain_berry_fields/test/your_strategy.rb`.
+If you want it to be a gem, then the strategy needs to be in the file `mountain_berry_fields/test/your_strategy.rb`.
 Mountain Berry Fields will automatically load files at these paths.
 If your strategy is not a gem, and you want to manage loading the file containing its code, then you can ignore this.

 Any strategy can be made accessible to the .mountain_berry_fields file like this:
-`MountainBerryFields::Test::Strategy.register :your_strategy, YourStrategyHere`
+`MountainBerryFields::Test::Strategy.register :your_strategy, YourStrategy`
 And then accessed by `<% test 'testname', with: :your_strategy do %>`

 Strategies will be initialized with the code to test, and are expected to